-Students at FAU must drop a class by the 13th week of the class, which falls on April 6th for the spring semester.
+Students at FAU must drop a class by the 13th week of the class, which falls on October 30th for the fall semester and March 26th for the Spring Semester.
 This will give students a W on their transcript instead of an F. FAU does allow students to use grade forgiveness 3 times in their academic careers.
-More information can be found about that here.
-In addition, the University’s Handbook explains the rules for undergraduates for dropping a class at fau.edu/student/handbook.
+In addition, the University’s Handbook explains the rules for undergraduates for dropping a class.
 Students can drop courses via the MyFau portal.
-The procedures to drop a course can be found here.

 There are financial repercussions as well when your student drops a class.
 Your student will still be fee liable for dropped courses, and it is YOUR responsibility to know the requirements of any scholarships you have, including Bright Futures.
 Most course drops require repayment to Bright Futures and may require repayment to other programs.
 Please check with Financial Aid if you have concerns.
 Your academic advisor may be able to assist you with some financial issues, but Financial Aid is generally between you and Student Financial Affairs.
 Should you have any questions about the impact of dropping a class as it relates to Bright Futures, you can download the interactive tool – BFCreditHourTool (8)

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.